rlauer6/make-cpan-dist/README.md

 -R yes/no      - recurse directories for files to package (default: yes) -t path        - path to test files
 -v             - more verbose output
--x             - fgdo not cleanup files
+-x             - do not cleanup files

 NOCLEANUP=1, PRESERVE_MAKEFILE=1 can also be passed as environment variables.

+Copyright (c) 2019 Robert C. Lauer, All rights reserved.
+This is free software and may be used for any purpose without charge.
 ```

 Example: